 Saint Louis University has a good working relationship with the media and strives to be as helpful as possible to reporters.

-You can help us maintain that relationship by calling University media relations or Medical Center media relations and letting us know if you speak to the media.
+You can help us maintain that relationship by calling University media relations and letting us know if you speak to the media.

 - If you're not available or prepared to speak to a reporter, note the reporter's name, media outlet and phone number.

 - If possible, determine the angle and deadline for the story.

 - Call the reporter back or say that someone will respond as soon as possible.

 - Contact University media relations and provide information as soon as possible.

 - Practice saying your words out loud before interview.